 Now, we wanted to know more.
 A new study gave us insights into the state of education for Project Business Management.

-In the next question, we asked whether the project managers have recieved this education.
+In the next question, we asked whether the project managers have received this education.

 Obviously, practitioners in Project Business Management are expected to learn by trial and error, but trial in Project Business is expensive, and error even more.